Haventec/common-android-sdk/README.md

 # Haventec Common Android SDK

-A collection of functions for native Android apps used in other Haventec SDKs.
-This library is not meant to be used directly by a third party application.
+A collection of functions used by the android Haventec SDKs.
+This library is not meant to be used directly by a third party applications.

 Please use instead [authenticate-android-sdk](https://github.com/Haventec/authenticate-android-sdk) or [sanctum-android-sdk](https://github.com/Haventec/sanctum-android-sdk)

 ## Development
-To build, run the following:
+To build and publish it locally, run the following:
 ```
 ./gradlew clean build publish
 ```